Content Moderation, Content Regulation / Censorship, Religious Freedom, Surveillance

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

 The Amsterdam District Court denied a motion to reinstate two videos—about the efficiency of hydroxychloroquine to treat COVID-19—on Café Weltschmerz’s YouTube channel.
-Both videos contained interviews between Plaintiff 1 and Plaintiff 2, who claimed that hydroxychloroquine (HCQ) is a working and proven drug against COVID-19.
+Both videos contained interviews between Plaintiff 1, a journalist, and Plaintiff 2, a general practitioner (GP), who claimed that hydroxychloroquine (HCQ) is a working and proven drug against COVID-19.
 YouTube removed the videos from their platform arguing that they breached YouTube’s COVID-19 policy.
 Plaintiff 1 and Plaintiff 2 brought legal action against Google Ireland and Google Netherlands (collectively referred to as YouTube) claiming that the video-sharing platform is in breach of contract towards Café Weltschmerz as a user of their service.
 Furthermore, the plaintiffs held that YouTube violated their right to freedom of expression under Art.
 10 of the European Convention on Human Rights.
-The Amsterdam District Court considered that the content in both videos was disinformation that spread inaccurate medical information about COVID-19 and could potentially be harmful and dangerous since the statements in the videos were expressed in an unnuanced manner.
+Although the Amsterdam District Court considered YouTube’s Covid-19 policy too stringent in view of the horizontal effect of freedom of expression, it found that the videos had been lawfully removed since they contained “incorrect and potentially harmful and dangerous misinformation” about COVID-19 since the statements in the videos were expressed in an unnuanced manner.
 The Court also held that YouTube’s COVID-19 policy is consistent with the Code of Practice on Disinformation established by the European Commission, and therefore the Court maintained that the removal of the videos by YouTube is a valid restriction on the right to freedom of expression of Plaintiff 1 and Plaintiff 2.

 Judge C.M.E de Koning delivered the judgement for the Amsterdam District Court.
 The main issue that the Court analyzed was whether the videos containing interviews, posted on the YouTube channel of Café Weltschmerz—in which hydroxychloroquine was presented as an efficient treatment against COVID-19—can be considered disinformation, and if so if YouTube is allowed to remove them based on their COVID-19 policy—created after the platform agreed to the European Commission’s Code of Practice on Disinformation.